Origins, Prophesies and the

 Buddha: Son of the Mother

-11. Even from an angle, where one would expect to find nothing but
+11. Even from an angle, where one would expect to find

-"made such a fearful sound, that Mara (the god of desire and illusion, trying to
+- "made such a fearful sound, that Mara (the god of desire and illusion, trying to

 distract the Buddha) fled.
 "The Buddha's Enlightenment is thereby assured by the